Coinhunter/TestOfTimeAPI/README.md

 TestOfTime is a game where the player is supposed to organize historical events in chronological order.

-## Install Instructions
+## Setup Instructions (OSX)

 To run this API you have to have Node installed.
-Compatible with 4.1.0 and up.
+This project uses version 4.

 	$ npm install